AbeloByte/AbeloByte/README.md

-<h1 align="center">Hi 👋, I'm Abel Adane</h1>
+<h1 align="center">Hey there! 👋 I'm Abel Adane!</h1>
-<h3 align="center">I am a developer who likes developing something that make peoples life easier on the Web</h3>

-# 💫 About Me:
+<h3 align="center">Welcome to my GitHub!
+I’m a **Computer Science & Engineering Student** and an enthusiastic **Web Developer** diving into the latest frameworks, building projects, and always looking for new ways to understand and improve the world through code.
+I love nothing more than a good conversation about tech or life's big (and small) questions. 💻🌍</h3>

+### 🧭 About Me
-- 🔭 I’m currently working on  React
+- **🎓 I’m currently studying:** Computer Science & Engineering, while learning and working on side projects that bring my learning to life.
-- 🌱 I’m currently learning JavaScript and React<br><br>- 💬 Ask me later About Javascript<br><br>- ⚡ Fun fact I like Design
+- **🚀 Learning Goals:** Keeping up with the latest and greatest in frameworks and tools to build efficient, scalable web apps.
+- **💡 Fun Fact:** I love connecting with people over discussions about tech journeys, entrepreneurship, and innovative perspectives on life.

 # 💻 Tech Stack:
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white) <a href="https://www.w3schools.com/cpp/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="40" height="40"/> </a>